The Hungarian Hussar regiments of Cardinal Richelieu, 1635

 Consequently, he had to know that Hussar units were the most effective cavalry units which have been able to block the Ottomans for centuries.

-Three regiments of horsemen were set up from foreigners and two regiments were supplied with short-barreled rifles.
+Three regiments of horsemen were set up by foreigners and two regiments were supplied with short-barreled rifles.

 Richelieu recommended the setting up of three more regiments and wished to call them „Cavalerie Hongroise”.
 It didn’t mean that the soldiers were Hungarians, except for their weapons and armor.
 These Hussars were supplied with Hussar-style breastplates and lobster-tail hussar helmets.
 They had short-barreled guns and pistols, too.
 Here you can read how the lobster-tail helmets were used in Hungary:

-Naturally, there were also Hungarians in these regiments but most of the soldiers were Germans, Croats or Polish.
-By all means, the French people were enchanted by their attire, especially by their scarves which came quickly in fashion in Paris.
+Naturally, there were also Hungarians in these regiments but most of the soldiers were Germans, Croats, or Polish.
+By all means, the French people were enchanted by their attire, especially by their scarves which came quickly into fashion in Paris.
 The French word for „necktie” is „cravate” which derives from the word „Croat” or „hrvat”.

 These Hussar units were used for patrolling and guarding the supply lines.
 Things changed after 1705, though: from that time on, mostly Hungarians were serving among the French Hussars.
 When King Louis XIII was watching admiringly the show of the Hungarian Hussars in 1629, he didn’t guess that he would only narrowly escape from the Hungarian and Croatian Hussars in 1636.
 As France attacked the Habsburgs in 1635, things didn’t work very well out for the French for the first time in the war.
 A Hungarian Hussar unit was able to raid as far as Paris where the French king was staying.
 The king went out for a walk and the hussars arrived just 15 minutes after his return.